logo

 How Uhuru could play kingmaker in 2022

-Political observers say President could play crucial role after saying he will remain Mt Kenya kingpin, and Jubilee party leader
+President will play crucial role after saying he'll remain Mt Kenya kingpin.

 In Summary